-- Oasis Sauna – Another small sauna with gym, dark room, steam and dry sauna.
+- Oasis Sauna – Another small sauna with a gym, dark room, steam, and dry sauna.
 Mature popular, but somewhat run-down and easily the worst gay sauna in Lisbon.

 - SaunApolo 56 – A modern LGBTQI+ sauna/sex club where everyone is welcome but in reality its mostly gay/bisexual men.
 More expensive than the exclusively gay sauna’s in Lisbon and with many lurkers who are more interested in watching than participating.
 Different events throughout the month like strip-tease and fetish parties with a steam room, sauna, collective showers, bar, private cabins and dark places.

 If the bars, saunas or gay parties in Lisbon are too vanilla for you, perhaps these fetish clubs and cruise lounges are a better fit?
 We have to warn you; however, some of these places are not for the faint-of-heart (although still nothing compared to the intense gay fetish scene in Paris).

 Most of these cruising bars in Lisbon are located a short walk from the Príncipe Rea Lisbon Gay area, but you can use our Gay Lisbon map at the end to find the closest to you.